ckim929/Statistical-Modeling-Pipeline/_posts/2023-01-04-firstpost.md

 I also used the *.duplicated()* to see if there existed any duplicate rows in my dataset.
 The *.duplicated()* function of the pandas library returns a boolean series denoting duplicate rows.
 I found that my dataset does not contain any duplicate rows.

 ## Regression vs Classification
-To further conduct EDA on the dataset, it is important to understand the difference between regression and classification.
+To further conduct EDA on the dataset, it is important to understand the difference between **regression** and **classification**.
 Both are types of **supervised machine learning (ML) algorithms**, meaning it uses labeled datasets to train algorithms to predict outcomes or classify data.
 Unsupervised learning uses ML algorithms to analyze and cluster *unlabeled* datasets without the need for human intervention.

 So what is the difference between regression and classification?
 Regression algorithms are used to predict a continuous value using the input variables.
 Regression predicts continuous variables by finding correlations between the dependent and independent variables (i.e. predicting house price, sales, temperature).